banzaicloud/one-eye-docs/docs/quickstart/_index.md

 You need a Kubernetes cluster to test One Eye with.
 If you don't already have a Kubernetes cluster to work with, create one with one of the following methods:

-- You can use the [Banzai Cloud Pipeline platform](/products/pipeline/) to [deploy a cluster](../../pipeline/quickstart/create-cluster/).
-- Deploy a [single-node](../../pke/quickstart/single/) Banzai Cloud PKE cluster on a physical or virtual Linux box.
 - Launch a cluster at one of the many cloud providers' managed offerings at their console.
 - Use [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) on your machine (make sure to increase the resource allocation of Docker for Mac).